-As of the date of this report, we expect to receive total coverage and proceeds from our insurance carrier.
-As of the date of this report, of the \$10.0 million of insurance proceeds received from our insurance carriers, Veritex has put into escrow \$2.75 million and we have received \$7.25 million.
-We expect the insurance carriers to pay an additional \$10.0 to \$15.0 million in insurance proceeds over the next three to six months, of which we should receive \$5.9 to \$8.9 million.
+As of the date of this report, of the \$15.0 million of insurance proceeds received from our insurance carriers, Veritex has put into escrow \$4.875 million and we have received \$10.125 million.
+We expect the insurance carriers to pay an additional \$10.0 to \$15.0 million in insurance proceeds over the next three to six months, of which we should receive \$6.0 to \$11.0 million.
+This estimate is based upon the cadence of receipts to date.
+We intend to vigorously pursue receipt of insurance proceeds to satisfy in full all of our property, casualty and business interruption losses, subject to the coverage limits.

-We have engaged a public adjuster in business for over 50 years who is supporting our legal and finance team and providing forensic accounting, construction expertise and direct interface with the insurers to assist us in quickly and properly documenting the loss and maximizing our insurance recovery.
+We have engaged a public adjuster to support our legal and finance team and provide forensic accounting, construction expertise and direct interface with the insurers to assist us in quickly and properly documenting the loss and maximizing our insurance recovery amounts on the best possible timeline.

 As a result of the fire we have suspended all commercial operations and the date on which we can resume revenue producing operations is currently undetermined.
 Following the fire, an investigation of the fire was commenced by the Storey County Fire Marshal and we were denied access to the fire damaged portion of the facility until late December 2019, at which time we were given access to the fire damaged area.
-Since then, we have been engaged in the process of analyzing the fire damage and the clean-up and disposal of the damaged equipment.
+Since then, we have been engaged in the process of analyzing the fire damage and the clean-up and disposal of the damaged equipment, and the development of our capital light strategy.